|

 100th anniversary of a Camp Meeting held on May 31, 1807, at Mow Cop,

-the famous folly on a hill top on the Cheshire -Staffordshire border.
+the location of the famous folly on a hill top on the Cheshire-Staffordshire border.

 This brought about a religious revival known as Primitive Methodism, led